 When you are planning for your death and incapacity, one of the first questions is who would be your fiduciary?
 Your fiduciary is one of the key decision-makers in any estate plan, and the potential roles include your successor trustee, personal representative (i.e. your executor), your attorney-in-fact (your power of attorney) and your designation of health care surrogate.

 What is a fiduciary?

 A fiduciary is a trusted person or institution that can act for you upon your death or incapacity.
 A fiduciary is held to the highest standard of trust in the legal world.
 For estate planning purposes, your fiduciary roles can be separated out in three different ways.
 First, you need a fiduciary to handle your affairs upon your death, who would be a successor trustee and personal representative.
 Second, you need an attorney-in-fact to handle your financial and legal affairs if you become incapacitated.
+You name this person in your durable power of attorney.
 Finally, you will need a health care decision maker if you are unable to handle your medical decisions.
+In Florida, you nominate this person in a designation of health care surrogate.
 Often, the same person can serve in all of these roles.